MYTH 1: The boost from coffee is purely psychological

 MYTH 3: Coffee is bad for the heart

-WHAT THE SCIENCE SAYS: Recent studies suggest that there is no association between coffee intake and an increased risk of cardiovascular disease (CVD) and coronary heart disease (CHD)12-17.
-Moderate coffee consumption of 2-5 cups per day has been associated with an 11% reduction in CHD risk and a lower risk of stroke, especially in women15.
-Some studies have also shown that those who have suffered a heart attack may benefit from continued coffee consumption17.
+WHAT THE SCIENCE SAYS: Recent studies suggest that there is no association between coffee intake and an increased risk of cardiovascular disease (CVD) and coronary heart disease (CHD)12-18.
+Moderate coffee consumption of 2-5 cups per day has been associated with an 11% reduction in CHD risk16 and a lower risk of stroke, especially in women17.
+Some studies have also shown that those who have suffered a heart attack may benefit from continued coffee consumption18.
+In addition to caffeine, coffee contains other compounds such as polyphenols, potassium and soluble fibre, which are all thought to contribute to this impact on cardiovascular health8.

-MYTH 5: Decaffeinated coffee is pointless - it’s only worth drinking coffee for the caffeine
+MYTH 4: Decaffeinated coffee is pointless - it’s only worth drinking coffee for the caffeine

-Both caffeinated and decaffeinated coffee have also been linked to a reduced risk of type 2 diabetes, with one study suggesting an 11% risk reduction for every two additional cups of decaffeinated coffee consumed per day21.
+Both caffeinated and decaffeinated coffee have also been linked to a reduced risk of type 2 diabetes, with one study suggesting an 11% risk reduction for every two additional cups of decaffeinated coffee consumed per day22.

-MYTH 6: Coffee causes digestive issues
+MYTH 5: Coffee causes digestive issues

 MYTH 7: Coffee burns fat